MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing3.md

 ![Final Result](/images/tutorials/image_processing/network_example3c.png "Final Result")

 ## Summary
-* The module `RegionGrowing` allows a very simple segmentation of similar grey values.
+* The module `RegionGrowing` allows a very simple segmentation of similar gray values.
 * Gaps in a segmentation mask can be closed by using the `CloseGap` module.
 * Segmentation results can be visualized in 2D and 3D.